ashleyncasanova/air-quality-project/README.md

 jupyter notebook &
 ```

+>Note: This will launch Jupyter Notebooks in a new window.

+>Note: Launching Jupyter Notebooks in our home directory (~) will give us access to all of the files and directories it contains.

 >Note: The ampersand (&) is not necessary, but is useful as it will run our virtual environment in the background, freeing up the terminal for other things.
 ___
 ### **Resources**